SORMAS-Foundation/SORMAS-Project/sormas-backend/doc/UserDataAccess.md

 ## Tasks
 * only users that are permitted to see tasks at all
 * whoever created the task or is assigned to it is allowed to access it
+* all tasks accessible for National users
 * all tasks for the user's cases except the ones assigned to users in other jurisdiction
 * all tasks for the user's contacts except the ones assigned to users in other jurisdiction
 * all tasks for the user's events except the ones assigned to users in other jurisdiction

 ## Samples
 * only users that are permitted to see samples at all
+* all samples accessible for National Users
 * whoever created the sample or is assigned to it is allowed to access it
 * users see all samples of their cases
 * lab users see all samples of their laboratory